sanketkumaronline/real_estate_analysis/README.md

 Our chosen project examines house prices in the Greater Toronto Area in the years 2020 and 2021.

-Below is the link to the Google Presentation:
+Below is the link to the Google Presentation: <\br>
 [Link To Presentation](https://docs.google.com/presentation/d/e/2PACX-1vRuwZSA81H4OhSnRKrtkMcpR9kmHeZdXy7A9sMxC_RHTJ8gHoP2ZCp5lsE7Z8z5Z1nAENPosdT-gUwe/pub?start=false&loop=false&delayms=3000)

 ### Data Content